enemonsieur/offis_repo/PROJECTS/VIsual NP/Seminar -  Retinal Prothesis Why is it so hard to build them.md

 - Lets go crazier and crazier.
 Optogenetics, TMS, then nano- What IYO would generate the most results? - List the technx challenges associated
 - When the RP stimulates the RGCs, there'S already processed information by the rods, cones, bipolar amacrine cells, and ON OFF cells
 - So we try to stimulate directly the RGCs, what happens?
 Nothing.
 (Photo of scrammble Image) Ouch.
 Why? retinal topology changes.
+- Create a fictive patient, and tell his story.